“Labor Omnia Vincit” McKay Law

 Stalking and Harassment

-Stalking produce substantial emotional damages.
+Stalking produce serious emotional harm.

 Wrongful Termination